Girgis98/Case_Study_Adult_Income/README.md

 ## Notes
 - Random seeds set to 42.
 - No leakage: all transforms live inside pipelines.
-- Plots saved as PNGs for the README.
+- Plots saved as PNGs for later revision.